Probing the spin correlations of $t\bar t $ production at NLO QCD+EW: Results

 We continue the description of the lepton pair by showing the invariant mass and the transverse mass of the system in Fig. \ref{fig:lepton_pair} (lower plots).
-In the $p_T(\ell^+\ell^-)$ we firstly observe the very large effect of the NLO QCD corrections, a giant $K$-factor, which is already known~\cite{Czakon:2020qbd}, and secondly that the effect of the EW corrections is negligible for this distribution.
+In the $p_T(\ell^+\ell^-)$ we firstly observe the very large effect of the NLO QCD corrections, a giant $K$-factor appearing in the highly cross-section suppressed tail, which is already known~\cite{Czakon:2020qbd}, and secondly that the effect of the EW corrections is negligible for this distribution.
 Moving to the $m(\ell^+\ell^-)$ distribution we see an EW effect of $\sim2\%$ below 500 GeV and of $\sim5\%$ after 500 GeV.
 The $m(\ell^+\ell^-)$ spectrum is softened with respect to the NLO QCD prediction.
-The effect lies along the lower band of the NLO QCD normalised scale uncertainties, but given the fact that the QCD predictions have reached the NNLO accuracy \cite{Czakon:2020qbd} with the scale uncertainty being decreased to a few percent level, the EW corrections will alter the prediction for this observable.\\
+The effect lies along the lower band of the NLO QCD normalised uncertainties, but given the fact that the QCD predictions have reached the NNLO accuracy \cite{Czakon:2020qbd} with the scale uncertainty being decreased to a few percent level, the EW corrections will alter the prediction for this observable.
+For the distributions shown in Fig. \ref{fig:lepton_pair} the PDF uncertainties are very small to negligible w.r.t. the scale uncertainties.\\